zimmicz/zimmicz.github.io/content/2018/postgresql-backup-and-recovery-orchestration.md

 ### Tips

 It might be a real PITA (fiddling around WAL segments included) to start a crashed database cluster with no space left.
 Keeping a dummy file in your `pg_xlog` location might save you a lot of trouble.
 Create one with following command.
+If you run out of space, remove this file and you get 300 MB for free.
+Don't forget to recreate it after you start the cluster.

     :::bash
     dd if=/dev/zero of=/path_to_your_database_cluster/pg_xlog/DO_NOT_MOVE_THIS_FILE bs=1MB count=300